Go! Go! Kokopolo: Reception

 Since its release, Go!
 Go!
-Kokopolo has received a positive reception, being awarded an 8.5/10 score from IGN, and an 8/10 from NintendoLife, along with many other similar scores.
-Critics praised the game for its stunning visuals and colorful sprites, and its fast and frantic, heart-pounding gameplay.
+Kokopolo received above-average reviews according to the review aggregation website Metacritic.

-Luke Plunkett from Kotaku describes Go!
-Go!
-Kokopolo as a "hidden gem", and Lucas M Thomas from IGN commented that it was "a joy to see DSiWare still bringing out fresh concepts and creative new characters like this" and that the game is "bold, imaginative and different than anything you've ever played before."
+Luke Plunkett of Kotaku Australia described the game as a "hidden gem", and Lucas M. Thomas of IGN commented that it was "a joy to see DSiWare still bringing out fresh concepts and creative new characters like this" and that the game is "bold, imaginative and different than anything you've ever played before."

-Several reviewers have criticized the high level of challenge found in the game, and in some cases suggested it may have benefited from an easier difficulty setting.
-However, many have commented positively on the length of the game and the quality of the presentation, stating that it was obviously planned as a full-retail release, and lost nothing in the transition to the DSiWare service.
-The game received its lowest score of 3/5 from NGamer, which notably was the magazine that gave the game the most exposure in the first place, eventually leading to its creation.
+Several reviewers criticized the high level of challenge found in the game, and in some cases suggested it may have benefited from an easier difficulty setting.
+However, many commented positively on the length of the game and the quality of the presentation, stating that it was obviously planned as a full-retail release, and lost nothing in the transition to the DSiWare service.
+The game received its lowest score from NGamer, which notably was the magazine that gave it the most exposure in the first place, eventually leading to its creation.